Will-Helliwell/CV/README.md

 Throughout my working life I haven’t been afraid to challenge myself in order to learn and pursue a fulfilling career.
 In 2019, I Ieft my successful job as Food Buyer at Sainsbury’s because I knew I wanted a more active problem-solving role solving.
 Since then, I have worked and travelled across 6 countries, learned Wordpress to create a [website](https://makethatdish.com/) that now attracts 1000 users a month, and started my own lockdown food business.
 In November I used my savings to enroll in Makers Academy because I found software to be the field that marries my analytical strengths with my desire to build things that solve problems for people (with the refreshing bonus of being stimulating day-to-day!).

-During the course of Makers Academy I have become passionate about writing clean, reusable code.
+During my time at Makers Academy I have become passionate about writing clean, well-tested code.
 I am now looking for a role where I can continue to build this skill and apply my new found knowledge to solve real-world difficult problems.